 Taking a warm shower in the evening and blowing your nose are a few of the natural snoring aids that can help clear your passages as well.
 If you normally shower in the morning consider this — a warm shower at night helps put your body in a more relaxed state (read: ready for sleepy time) and your bed will be cleaner on a daily basis (read: less prone to dust and allergen buildup).\

 Nasal strips are also a simple and inexpensive remedy for snoring.
 These are stiff strips that stick onto the bridge of your nose, lifting the nasal passages and opening them up.
 These helps snorers whose problem starts in the nose (as opposed to from a soft palate or weight issues) but it’s relatively effective and very easy to get your hands on.

 And there you have it!
-There’s such a wide variety of snoring aids and snoring home remedies available that it’s definitely worth doing some investigation and trialing different options before taking more drastic measures.
+There’s such a wide variety of snoring aids, anti-snoring devices and snoring home remedies available that it’s definitely worth doing some investigation and trialing different options before taking more drastic measures.
 From anti-snore pillows to over-the-counter antihistamines and nasal sprays, there are plenty of weapons in the war against poor sleep.
 No matter what your snoring affliction is caused by, there’s hope for a better night’s sleep just around the corner.
 Now — before you fall asleep this evening, try something that’ll improve the quality of your (and your partner’s) night!